Smart Leaders Know When to Expand: Embracing New Opportunities in Energy Investments

 We started by adding energy upgrades at existing properties.
 Now we’re launching a dedicated platform.
 It’s not about chasing a hot sector—it’s about applying discipline where it fits.

-A framework for leaders
+A Framework for Leaders

 For companies considering new directions, a few principles can help: